HoceineEl/Personal-Portfolio/content/projects/sosipo.md

 ### Scenario 3: Document Upload and Review

-1. **Secrétaire Login:**
+1. **Secretary Login:**

-   - The Secrétaire logs into the application using their credentials.
+   - The Secretary logs into the application using their credentials.
      <MdImage text="/images/projects/sosipo/secretary_dashboard.png"></MdImage>

 2. **Adding Document:**